tizenorg/framework.web.web-ui-fw/tau/docs/guide/source/tutorial_notes.md

 ```

 OK, so now we have to put it all together.
 Link to the finished demo
-application is added at the bottom of the page.
+application is added at bottom.
 Still the app can be downloaded and
 imported to Tizen SDK IDE and deployed to a device or emulator to checkout.

 [Notes Application DEMO](tutorial_apps/notepad/)